michal-bures/konkr_data/ai-chatter/default.md

 - Oh no, it was not supposed to be like this at all!
 - Well.
 That didn't go as planned.
 - Oh no, this is not good at all.
-- Aaand I'm screwed.
+- Aaand I'm doomed.
 - Well, that didn't work.
 - Well, that went horribly wrong.
 - This was going to work out differently in my head.
 - I made a huge mistake.
 - Gah!
-I'm screwed!
+I'm doomed!
 - Geez, how did I let this happen?!

 > fighting, was stronger, weaker